Shooting Range Lighting Design

 How Many Lumens Do I Need for a Shooting Range?

-There is no mandatory amount of lumens required in a driving range, but we suggest a minimum of 20 foot candles, or 20 lumens per square foot, to light up the driving range targets.
+There is no mandatory amount of lumens required in a driving range, but we suggest between 30 and 100 foot candles, or 30 to 100 lumens per square foot, depending on the area of the shooting range.

 What Goes into Successful Indoor Shooting Range Lighting Design for Indoor and Outdoor Facilities?